Scouting and Guiding in Queensland: History

 CHUMS Scout Patrols started forming in Australia in 1908 due to the circulation of CHUMS publication there.
-R.C.
-Packer in 1908 supported the formation of the League of Boy Scouts.
+R. C. Packer in 1908 supported the formation of the League of Boy Scouts.
 St. Enoch's Presbyterian Church, Mount Morgan, Queensland formed its unit on 23 November 1908.

 In 1909, the Australian League of Boy Scouts Queensland formed.
-Other groups could have been formed in Queensland by the Boy's Brigade Scouts, British Boy Scouts (BBS), Imperial Boy Scouts (IBS), Anglican Church Lads' Brigade's Church Scout Patrols, Girl Peace Scouts and YMCA Scouts.
+Other groups could have been formed in Queensland by the Boys' Brigade Scouts, British Boy Scouts (BBS), Imperial Boy Scouts (IBS), Anglican Church Lads' Brigade's Church Scout Patrols, Girl Peace Scouts and YMCA Scouts.

 In 1910 the CHUMS Scout Patrols merged with the BBS.
 Also in July 1910, the Australian League of Boy Scouts Queensland affiliated to the United Kingdom's Boy Scouts Association and changed names to League of Baden-Powell Boy Scouts, Queensland Section.
 St. Enoch's affiliated their company with the Boy's Brigade Scouts in 1910.
 Started in 1910, the Australian Boy Scouts had merged with the Imperial Boy Scouts to become Australian Imperial Boy Scouts (AIBS) by 1912.

 The Church Scout Patrols ceased activities by 1912 while the League of Boy Scouts had stopped operating around 1914.
 A part of the Girl Peace Scouts joined the Voluntary Aid Detachments during World War I.

 Baden-Powell's scouting organisation finally extended itself to Australia almost five years after founding, known as the 'Baden-Powell Boy Scouts' in 1914 later rename to the Boy Scout's Association.
 The League of Baden-Powell Boy Scouts, Queensland Section changes names again to Boy Scout's Association, Queensland Section.

 The Salvation Army's Life Saving Scouts start up in 1921.
 Boy Scout's Association, Queensland Section merges with the rest of the BSA.
 The Boys' Brigade (BB) Scouts program ended in 1927 while the Catholic Boy Scouts' Association is formed the same year by the Society of St. Vincent de Paul in New South Wales and Queensland.
 With the end of the BB Scouts, St. Enoch's unit becomes a BSA unit.

 Before 1939, the Boy Scouts’ Association in the United Kingdom sponsored juvenile immigration to Queensland.